DegreeFull-time, 3 years | Part-time up to 6 years

 - Numeracy* - 10 credits at Level 1 or above (specified achievement standards, or unit standards 26623, 26626, 26627)

 Note: Students who have undertaken examinations other than NCEA (eg International Baccalaureate, Cambridge examination) should contact us for requirements.

 * NZQA approved subjects: see http://www.nzqa.govt.nz/qualifications-standards/awards/university-entrance/

 Evidence of literacy, and an ability to study at the appropriate level.
 This can be through study, work and/or life experience.
 Literacy and numeracy assessments are available.

-Successful completion of the Certificate in Fitness and 14 NCEA Level 2 credits in chemistry or equivalent.
+Successful completion of the New Zealand Certificate in Study and Career Preparation Level 4 Ara Pre Health Pathway OR Ara Certificate in Fitness AND NCEA Level 2 credits in chemistry or equivalent.